Mrs. David's Garden Seeds®

 Butterfly MilkweedButterfly Milkweed

 Now, let’s plant those seeds!
-First, prepare the soil by breaking it up and removing any weeds or debris.
+The first step to grow milkweed from seed is to prepare the soil by breaking it up and removing any weeds or debris.
 Milkweed isn't picky about soil types, but it does prefer well-drained spots.
 Add some compost if your soil needs a nutrient boost.

 Sow the seeds directly onto the soil surface.
 Milkweed seeds need sunlight to germinate, so press them lightly into the soil but don’t cover them entirely.
 A light pat will ensure good soil-seed contact.